schoeu/webhooks/README.md

-# webhook
+# webhookss
 Web hook to exec command.

 ## What

-webhook is a simple tool wriiten in go.
+webhooks is a simple tool wriiten in go.
 It can executing remote commands over the web hook.

 Very easy to use.